G2A.COM G2A News Features Top 10 AAA games with no microtransactions

 The gaming darling Cuphead should speak for itself.
 In many ways a true lightning in a bottle, Cuphead achieves fantastic results while having an incredibly ambitious scope — making the entire game animated in the rubber hose style, mostly known for its pioneering role in the beginnings of the animation industry.

 And it was a huge risk too—the developers literally banked their house on the venture succeeding.
 And succeed it did!

 Cuphead is a fast-paced, hectic game centered around beating platforming levels and multi-staged boss fights.
 It’s incredibly imaginative and fun, if difficult.
 It also had the great opportunity to put microtransactions in, with upgrades and new weapons being purchasable in game, but it didn’t.
 The only paid content is the upcoming Delicious Last Course DLC which adds new bosses and a new, playable character, cute and jovial Ms. Chalice.

-The silver sword is for loot-box merchants One of the most prominent Polish exports, wedged firmly between kielbasa sausage and a certain swear word, Witcher 3 is like a thing out of place, out of time, in the grander gaming culture.
+One of the most prominent Polish exports, wedged firmly between kielbasa sausage and a certain swear word, Witcher 3 is like a thing out of place, out of time, in the grander gaming culture.

 It holds to tried and tested BioWare approach of storytelling with great, branching choices, complex and varied characters and an epic storyline with clear, defined themes, while at the same time utilizing action-based combat engine that is a blast to play with.